JustinPatenaude/balticathletics/brands/baltic-performance-wear.md

 - title: Competition Style Warm Up Jacket
   photo: "/Competition Style Warm Up Jacket.png"
 info: |-
+  "WE'VE GOT YOUR UNIFORMS \~ YOU BRING YOUR GAME"

   Baltic Performance Wear (BPW) is our own sublimation label and another great option that we offer in sublimated clothing.

   Samples & sizers are available on select garments.